 The Intergovernmental Panel on Climate Change (IPCC) assesses the global risks from climate change.
-It predicts the average global temperature in 2100 could reach 2.5°C to 7.8°C above late 19th century levels if no action is taken to reduce global greenhouse gas emissions.
+It predicts the average global temperature in 2100 is likely to be between 3°C to 5.5°C above late 19th century levels if no action is taken to reduce global greenhouse gas emissions.

 Climate change is already affecting the UK and other countries around the world.
 For example, the UK Climate Projections 2018 (UKCP18) project found that:

-- the average sea level is rising by 3 mm per year and could increase by 12 to 76cm by the end of the century (compared to the 1981-2000 average) depending on location and future greenhouse gas emissions
+- the average sea level has already risen by around 16cm in the last 100 years and could increase by 8 to 115cm by the end of the 21st century (compared to the 1981-2000 average) depending on location and future greenhouse gas emissions